CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 The list of examples is quite preliminary and (purposively) uneven and (in some cases incomplete).
 The aim is only to show the underlying ontology which should be defined (possibly using [OWL](https://www.w3.org/TR/owl2-primer/)?).

-## Chemistry Objects Onthology
+## Chemistry Objects Ontology

-Why an onthology:
+Why an ontology:

 In chemistry (for example), we often record the "Full analysis" of compounds.
 It is composed of a set of experiment, which are themself composed of smaller elements (FID's that are processed into spectra).

 * Full analysis
   * 1D 1H spectrum
     * Fid of the above spectrum
-  * 1D 13CH spectrum
+  * 1D 13C spectrum
     * Fid of the above spectrum
   * 2D 1H-13C HSQC spectrum
     * Fid of the above spectrum